 Automatic email campaigns

-At the heart of marketing automation is email.
-Email campaigns are cost effective and remain one of the highest performing marketing channels for generating sales.
+At the heart of marketing automation is automation itself.
+Email campaigns are cost effective and remain one of the highest performing marketing channels for generating sales because it can be automated.

 Automated email campaigns can be triggered by a range of simple and complex customer behaviours.
 A sophisticated marketing automation platform can customise responses for thousands of scenarios including thanking customers, welcoming new customers, order tracking sequences, recommendations, exclusive offers, new offers, birthday greetings (with yet more offers), frequently asked questions.
 The list is endless.